taliaperry/astro/pages/bibliography.md

 <a name="smith"></a>Smith, B.S.
 [Ben].
 “An astrolabe from Passa Pau, Cape Verde Islands.” <i>The International Journal of Nautical Archaeology</i> 31, no. 1 (2002): 99–107.
 [Link to article](http://doi.org/10.1006/ijna.2002.1021).

-<a name="stade"></a>Stade, Hans.
-The Captivity of Hans Stade of Hesse, in <i>A.D.
+<a name="stade"></a>Stade, Hans. <i>The Captivity of Hans Stade of Hesse, in A.D.
 1547–1555,  Among the Wild Tribes of Eastern Brazil</i> [originally <i>Warhaftige Historia und beschreibung eyner Landtschafft der Wilden Nacketen, Grimmigen Menschfresser-Leuthen in der Newenwelt America gelegen</i>, 1557].
 Translated by Albert Tootal for the Haklyt Society.
 New York: Burt Franklin, 1874.

 <a name="stimson"></a>Stimson, Alan. <i>The Mariner’s Astrolabe: A Survey of 48 Surviving Examples</i>.
 Lisbon, Portugal: Instituto de Investigação Científica Tropical, 1985.
 Facsimile of Revista da Universidade de Coimbra xxxii (1985): 573–605.
 [Link to book](https://www.google.com/books/edition/The_Mariner_s_Astrolabe/958abQqdt2sC).